ka-de/cringe.live/content/docs/yiff_toolkit/dataset_tools/Check for Duplicate Words Between Captions and Tags.md

 def find_files(path, extension):
     """
-    Search for files with a given extension within a directory path.
+    Search for files with a given extension within a directory path, excluding 'sample-prompts.txt' and files ending with '-sample-prompts.txt'.

     Parameters:
     - path (str): The directory path where the search will be performed.
     - extension (str): The file extension to search for.

     Returns:
-    - generator: A generator object that yields Path objects for each found file.
+    - generator: A generator object that yields Path objects for each found file, excluding the specified files.
     """
-    return Path(path).glob(f'**/*{extension}')
+    return (file for file in Path(path).rglob(f'**/*{extension}')
+            if not file.name.endswith('-sample-prompts.txt') and file.name != 'sample-prompts.txt')

 def process_file(file_path):
     """